Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 28. Thian Hock Keng Temple

-Another well-loved religious site in the country is Thian Hock Keng Temple.
+Another well-loved religious site in Singapore is Thian Hock Keng Temple.
 This place of worship was established in honor of Mazu, the Goddess of the Sea.
 Aside from Buddhism, it has embraced interrelated religions such as Ancestral Worship and Confucianism.

 Step inside the temple and say a little prayer.
 And if you want, you can avail of their free guided tours to better understand its history and heritage.
 Then, cap off your tour by seeing the murals on the walls of the exterior complex.